daotq2000/seo/content/Introduction-to-seo/_index.md

 ---
-title : "Introduction to SEO: Key Sections You Need to Know"
+title : "1.
+Introduction to SEO: Key Sections You Need to Know"
 description: "What is SEO?
 Learn the basics of SEO, seo intro including what is SEO marketing, what is an SEO, and how SEO optimization boosts website visibility and performance." date : "`r Sys.Date()`" weight : 1